bin3xish477/pythonforcybersecurity/README.md

-# Introduction to Python for cybersecurity.
+# Introduction to Python for Cybersecurity Professionals.

 ## What will you learn?
 - Basic functional programming structure